mahalel/wltrack/README.md

      --env-vars TURSO_URL="libsql://your-database-url.turso.io" TURSO_AUTH_TOKEN="your-token"
    ```

 Note: The project can also be published to GitHub Container Registry (GHCR) using the included GitHub Actions workflow that triggers on version tag pushes.
+The workflow is configured to run tests, linting, and formatting checks before building and publishing the container.

 ## Project Structure